Georgia Fowler Rocks Tight Black Pants In New Photo Series

-Georgia Fowler took to her Instagram page today to share a new, three-part photo series.
-She rocked a pair of tight, black pants for the occasion.
+Georgia Fowler took to her Instagram page today to share a new three-part photo series.
+She rocked a pair of tight black pants for the occasion.

 In the first photo, Georgia was photographed leaning on a red sports car with black rims.
 She gazed directly at the camera with a coy pout.
-Her top was shades brighter than the car, and it had an eye-catching design.
-It had a high turtleneck, long sleeves, and two geometric cutouts by her shoulders.
-She didn’t wear a bra.
-Furthermore, her pants had a tight fit and the fabric shone in the snaps.
+The color of her top was a few shades brighter than the car, and it had an eye-catching design.
+She didn’t wear a bra underneath the number, which had a high turtleneck, long sleeves, and two geometric cutouts by her shoulders.
+Her pants had a tight fit and the fabric shone in the snaps.

-Georgia completed her outfit with a pair of white gloves with black and red accents.

-She wore her hair slicked back.
-Moreover, she accessorized with hoop earrings.
+Georgia completed her outfit with a pair of white gloves with black and red accents and wore her hair slicked back.
+She simply accessorized with hoop earrings.

 The photo shoot seemingly took place at night as the backdrop was dark.
 It was possible to make out a stone wall directly behind her.
 Georgia was well illuminated by the flash, and the lighting made her skin glow and look flawless.

-In the second picture, the model was captured laying on her back on the hood of the car.
-She placed her right hand on the back of her head, and her other hand on the front of her hips.
+In the second picture, the model was captured lying on her back on the hood of the car.
+She placed her right hand on the back of her head and her other hand on the front of her hips.

-And in the last shot, Georgia sat with her legs slightly apart as she bit her glove.
+In the last shot, Georgia sat with her legs slightly apart as she bit her glove.
 She crinkled her nose and gave off a playful vibe.
 Her slender legs were particularly hard to miss.

 She gave credit to Virgil Abloh and Mercedes Benz in the caption.
-In addition, she tagged Mercedes Benz of Australia.
+In addition, she tagged Mercedes-Benz of Australia.

 The update has garnered over 9,000 likes so far.
 Many of her fans headed to the comments section to send their love.